 The relationship between religion and homosexuality has varied greatly across time and place.
 The present-day doctrines of the world’s major religions vary vastly in their attitudes towards sexual orientations.

 Let’s explore this further and see how different religions view homosexuality.

 Judaism, Christianity & Islam

 Christianity denominations hold a variety of views on homosexuality, ranging from outright condemnation to complete acceptance.
-Most Christian denominations welcomes homosexuals but still teaches that it is sinful.
+Most Christian denominations welcome homosexuals but still teaches that it is sinful.
 These denominations include the Roman Catholic Church, the East Orthodox Church, the Oriental Orthodox Churches, the United Methodist Church and many more.
-Liberal Christians are supportive of same sex relationships and do not view monogamous same sex relationships as bad or evil.
+Liberal Christians are supportive of same-sex relationships and do not view monogamous same-sex relationships as bad or evil.